Credit Value and Course Numbers

 Most courses meet three hours a week in the fall and spring semesters and have a credit value of three hours.
 In a six-week summer term, courses meet seven and a half hours a week for three semester hours of credit.
 Fall and spring semester classes that meet on Monday, Wednesday, and Friday are scheduled for an hour (50 minutes with a 10-minute interval between classes); classes that meet on Tuesday and Thursday are scheduled for an hour and a half (75 minutes with a 15-minute interval between classes).
 Monday/Wednesday/Friday classes normally begin on the hour and are dismissed after 50 minutes; Tuesday/Thursday classes normally begin on the hour or half-hour as appropriate and are dismissed after 75 minutes.
 Summer session classes normally are scheduled every day for an hour and a half (75 minutes with a 15-minute interval between classes).

 Course numbers.
 Each field of study taught at the University is identified by a name and a one-, two-, or three-letter abbreviation.
 Lists of fields are included in the Undergraduate Catalog and Graduate Catalog.
 Each course in the field is identified by a number made up of three digits or three digits and a letter.
-The first digit of the course number indicates the credit value of the course in semester hours.
+Except in the Dell Medical School, the first digit of the course number indicates the credit value of the course in semester hours.
 Courses numbered 201 through 299 have a value of two semester hours; 301 through 399, a value of three semester hours; and so on.
 A zero as the first digit indicates that the course is noncredit.
-Except in the School of Law and the College of Pharmacy, the last two digits indicate the rank of the course; if they are 01 through 19, the course is of lower-division rank; if 20 through 79, of upper-division rank; and if 80 through 99, of graduate rank.
+Except in the School of Law, the College of Pharmacy, and the Dell Medical School, the last two digits indicate the rank of the course; if they are 01 through 19, the course is of lower-division rank; if 20 through 79, of upper-division rank; and if 80 through 99, of graduate rank.